msa-em/cell-browser/02_approach.md

 ### microATLAS

-Brodrick developed [microATLAS](https://github.com/LadInTheLab/microATLAS-widget), an embeddable custom OME-Zarr viewer for Elemental Microscopy.
+Brodrick developed [microATLAS](https://github.com/LadInTheLab/microATLAS-widget) to embed and view OME-Zarr in Elemental Microscopy. microATLAS was embedded using markdown generated on the builder page.
-The builder page generates markdown to embed microATLAS with the `:::{any:bundle}` directive.

 ```{code}
 :::{any:bundle} https://ladinthelab.github.io/microATLAS-widget/widget.js